 Fine art on the cheap?
 You bet!
 The Taubman Museum of Art is free to visit with only special exhibits costing you an admission fee.
 The kids will love getting hands-on with an interpretative space all their own, and the view from the balcony is pretty rad.
 Be sure to check it out and see a portion of Roanoke you can’t appreciate from the ground.
 Nearby lunch and supper is offered at reasonable prices at Benny Marconi's and Roanoke Weiner Stand (one of the best hot dogs around!).

 There are free things to see at Center in the Square, including multiple aquariums and a rooftop garden that are available to everyone.
+You can also find some affordable fun at the museums located inside the building, such as the Roanoke Pinball Museum.
 Nearby, great food can be found at our vintage favorite Texas Tavern or Alejandro's Mexican Grill.

 Who doesn’t love a treasure hunt?
 Geocaching is the modern name for finding exactly where “X” marks the spot.
 Handheld GPS devices have come down in price, making geocaching a great family activity.